camaeel/vault-k8s-setup/README.md

 # vault-k8s-setup
 This project shows how to setup vault in HA mode with raft storage in Kubernetes cluster with automated unseal.

+This project used bank-vaults.
+But since support of this utility for integrated raft storage is not working in a stable manner I don't encourage anyone for using this setup.
+You may of course try.

 ## Prerequisites

 1. Kind cluster (any other kubernetes cluster should be fine as well)